Introduction to adventure gear pack weight planning

 If you are uncertain, build two or three scenarios instead of forcing one exact answer.
 A baseline scenario might use your measured kit and a realistic water carry.
 A lighter scenario might remove one luxury item or assume easier water access.
 A heavier scenario might add extra insulation, more food, or a longer dry stretch.
 Scenario planning is often more valuable than pretending the future will match one neat estimate.

-The calculator uses direct arithmetic.
+The calculator uses direct arithmetic for adventure gear loads.
 Base gear and extras are treated as constant loads.
 Food and water are added to the starting total, then averaged across the trip length for the daily estimate.
 If you provide body weight, the calculator compares the starting pack weight to your body weight and expresses that as a percentage.

 One assumption is worth calling out clearly: average daily weight is a planning average, not a minute-by-minute simulation.
 In real life, you may start the day with more water, drink some, refill later, and finish lighter than you began.
 The average is still useful because it lets you compare one trip segment to another without doing extra math in your head.